IMMUNIZATION

 - Rubin L, Levin M, Ljungman P, et al. 2013 IDSA clinical practice guideline for vaccination of the immunocompromised host.
 Clin Infect Dis 2014;58(3):e44-100.
 DOI: 10.1093/cid/cit684

-- Kroger A, Atkinson W, Pickering L. General immunization practices.
+- Kroger A, Atkinson W, Pickering L. General immunisation practices.
 In: Plotkin S, Orenstein W, Offit P, eds.
 Vaccines.
 6th ed.
 China: Elsevier Saunders; 2013:88-111.

 - Addition of history of intussusception as a contraindication for rotavirus vaccination.
 MMWR Morb Mortal Wkly Rep. 2011;60(41):1427.

-- Grohskopf LA, Sokolow LZ, Olsen SJ, et al. Prevention and Control of Seasonal Influenza with Vaccines Recommendations of the Advisory Committee on Immunization Practices — United States, 2016–17 Influenza Season.
+- Grohskopf LA, Sokolow LZ, Olsen SJ, et al. Prevention and Control of Seasonal Influenza with Vaccines Recommendations of the Advisory Committee on Immunisation Practices — United States, 2016–17 Influenza Season.
 MMWR Recomm Rep 2016;65(No. RR-5):1-54.

 - Harpaz R, Ortega-Sanchez IR, Seward JF.
-Prevention of herpes zoster: recommendations of the Advisory Committee on Immunization Practices (ACIP).
+Prevention of herpes zoster: recommendations of the Advisory Committee on Immunisation Practices (ACIP).
 MMWR Recomm Rep. 2008;57(RR-5):1-30; quiz CE32-34.

-Dr Patricia Medupin
+Dr Patricia Medupin– Member

-Dr Peter Teru
+Dr Peter Teru– Member